 The Crystal Mountain Ski Bus has been providing bus transportation to young islanders to Crystal Mountain for over 50 years.
-The Ski Bus runs for six weeks on Saturdays from January 21 to March 4, 2017.
+The Ski Bus runs for six weeks on Saturdays, starting January 6th, 2018.
 Students from 6th grade through high school can ride the bus and participate in coaching sessions.
 The Ski Bus departs at 6:30 am from the Mercer Island Boat Launch parking lot (across from the Stroum Jewish Community Center) and returns between 5:30 and 6 pm.
-The registration deadline is Tuesday, December 12th.
-(Read this MI Reporter letter to the editor celebrating the Crystal Ski Bus here.)
+Find out all the details and register on the Crystal Ski Bus website.

 Tips from your neighbors